Feedback

 have a _fast

-question, to save precious performance.
+question so as to save precious performance.

 Using feedback_and_fast